Hey Jude Movie Review: An Endearing Film With Laudable Performances!

 Nivin Pauly As Jude

 Jude is definitely one of the toughest and versatile characters that Nivin Pauly has portrayed, so far.
-He has made the best use of the big opportunity that he got and has come up with a stellar performance as a person suffering from Aspergers syndrome.
-He makes us laugh, think and emotionally moved.
+He has made the best use of the big opportunity that he got and has come up with a stellar performance as a person suffering from Asperger Syndrome.
+He makes us laugh, think and move us emotionally.
 His dialogue delivery is one of the high points of the movie and the consistency that he has shown is impressive.

 Trisha As Crystal